semuconsulting/pygnssutils/README.md

 [Graphical Client](#gui) |
 [Author & License](#author)

-`pygnssutils` is an original Python 3 library which reads, parses and broadcasts the NMEA, UBX or RTCM3 output of any GNSS receiver, as well as providing a variety of GNSS utility classes and functions.
+pygnssutils is an original Python 3 library which provides a number of GNSS utility classes and functions, including the capability to read, parse, process and broadcast the NMEA, UBX or RTCM3 output of any GNSS receiver.
+It also implements basic NTRIP Server and NTRIP Client functionality for RTK applications.

+The classes incorporate CLI wrappers which allows them to be invoked directly from the command line, in addition to being used within calling applications (e.g. tkinter GUI).

-It consolidates the common capabilities of three existing core GNSS protocol libraries from the same stable:
+pygnssutils leverages the protocol parsing functionality of three existing core GNSS protocol libraries from the same stable:

 1. [pynmeagps (NMEA Protocol)](https://github.com/semuconsulting/pynmeagps)
 1. [pyubx2 (UBX Protocol)](https://github.com/semuconsulting/pyubx2)
 1. [pyrtcm (RTCM3 Protocol)](https://github.com/semuconsulting/pyrtcm)

-**NB:** pygnssutils does *not* replace these libraries. `pynmeagps`, `pyubx2` and `pyrtcm` will continue to be developed as independent libraries for their specific protocol parsing and generation capabilities, but functionality which is common to all three (such as reading from a GNSS data stream, and certain helper classes and functions) will be incorporated into pygnssutils.
-The motivation is to reduce code duplication between these libraries, reduce maintenance and testing overheads, minimise churn on the core protocol libraries, and act as a framework for future generic GNSS capabilities.
+**NB:** pygnssutils does *not* replace these libraries. `pynmeagps`, `pyubx2` and `pyrtcm` will continue to be developed as independent libraries for their specific protocol parsing and generation capabilities. pygnssutils is designed to complement them by:
+- reducing code duplication and maintenance and testing overheads by rationalising functionality which is common to all three GNSS protocol libraries.
+- providing enhanced in-app and CLI functionality.
+- acting as a framework for future generic GNSS capabilities.

-The common capabilities supported by this Beta release of pygnssutils include:
+The capabilities supported by this Beta release of pygnssutils include:

 1. `GNSSReader` class which reads and parses the NMEA, UBX or RTCM3 output of a GNSS device.
 This consolidates (and may in due course replace) the *Reader.read() methods in the core libraries.
-1. `GNSSStreamer` class which forms the basis of a [`gnssdump`](#gnssdump) CLI utility.
+1. `GNSSStreamer` class and its associated [`gnssdump`](#gnssdump) CLI utility.
 This will in due course replace the equivalent command line utilities in the core libraries.
-1. `GNSSSocketServer` class which forms the basis of a [`gnssserver`](#gnssserver) CLI utility.
+1. `GNSSSocketServer` class and its associated [`gnssserver`](#gnssserver) CLI utility.
 This implements a TCP Socket Server for GNSS data streams which is also capable of being run as a simple NTRIP Server.
-1. A variety of helper classes and functions.
+1. `GNSSNTRIPClient` class and its associated [`gnssntripclient`](#gnssntripclient) CLI utility.
+This implements a simple NTRIP Client which receives RTCM3 correction data from an NTRIP Server and (optionally) sends this to a designated output stream.

 The pygnssutils homepage is located at [https://github.com/semuconsulting/pygnssutils](https://github.com/semuconsulting/pygnssutils).